-Service UpdateDue to the current impact of Covid-19 all enquiries should be directed to us via our email contact: firstname.lastname@example.org these will responded to as soon as possible.
+Service UpdateDue to the current impact of Covid-19 all enquiries should be directed to us via our email contact at the bottom of this page.
+These will responded to as soon as possible.

-You will need to submit an extended hours application to Fife Licensing Board if you wish to sell alcohol from your licensed premises outwith your licensed hours, in connection with:
+You'll need to submit an extended hours application to Fife Licensing Board if you wish to sell alcohol from your licensed premises, outwith your licensed hours.
+This will be in connection with:

 - a special event or occasion to be catered-for on your premises; or

 - a special event of local or national significance